-However, no two exams composed of 200 questions testing the application of medical knowledge can be of an identical level of difficulty.
+However, no two exams composed of multiple questions testing the application of medical knowledge can be of an identical level of difficulty.
 The pass mark varies slightly from exam to exam because it needs to reflect the subtle differences in how easy or difficult the different questions are.

 There are no 'arbitrary' decisions about pass marks.
-To maintain the standard and therefore be fair to all candidates and patients, the pass mark is raised for easier examinations and lowered for more demanding ones, using the technique of linear equating.
+To maintain the standard and therefore be fair to all candidates and patients, the pass mark is mathematically and proportionately raised for easier examinations and lowered for more demanding ones, using the technique of IRT equating.

-We take independent expert psychometric advice on linear equating the standard between tests using internationally accepted and published methods, consistent with other postgraduate medical (and non-medical) exams.
-These methods are approved by the GMC and on several occasions over the years have been reviewed and reapproved by external international assessment experts.
+We take independent expert psychometric advice on maintaining the standard between exams using internationally accepted and published methods, consistent with other postgraduate medical (and non-medical) exams.
+These methods are approved by the GMC and on several occasions over the years have been reviewed and re-approved by external international assessment experts.

-5. Is the pass mark intentionally different between the January, April and October exams?
+5. Is the pass mark intentionally different between the January, April, July and October exams?

 There is no intentional alteration to exam difficulty at different times of the year.
-It is simply a consequence of selecting an exam of 200 mainly different items that creates some slight differences in the level of challenge set.
+It is simply a consequence of selecting an exam of multiple different items that creates some slight differences in the level of challenge set.